der-scheme/dmptool-docker/doc.md

 ### Apache

-_This should be covered by the first step._
+_This should be covered by the first steps._

 ### Webapp (DMPTool)

-_Most of the things needed should be covered by the first step._
+_Most of the things needed should be covered by the first steps._

 You may want to consider adjusting the DMPTool's frontend to your custom flavour.
 To do this, edit the file **conf/var/www/app/config/layout.rb**.
 Feel inspired by the file **config/layout.rb.template** from the DMPTool project.

 ## Deployment

+ 1. Follow the steps in sections _Image building_ (in case you're building yourself) and _Container configuration_.
+ 2. Setup the database: ``tools/setup.sh db``
+ 3. Precompile the assets: ``tools/setup.sh assets``
+ 4. Finally, invoke ``docker-compose run dmptool`` to deploy the container.

+## Upgrading

+Debian updates/upgrades or new releases of the DMPTool may want you upgrade your installation.
+Here is how you do that.

+ 1. Git-pull the newest release of this project.
+If you got your image prebuilt from somewhere else, get the latest build from there instead and skip to step 3.
+ 2. Rebuild the image: ``docker-compose build --no-cache dmptool``
+ 3. Update the database: ``tools/setup.sh db migrate``
+ 4. Recompile the assets: ``tools/setup.sh assets precompile``
+ 5. Start the image: ``docker-compose start dmptool``